Nikos-K/devops-api-challenge/README.md

 * Unit Testing: Although a step has been added as part of the CircleCI pipeline to accommodate unit tests, the scripts have not been completed as part of this PoC.
 A testing framework such as Mocha could be used for testing the nodejs function.
 * Integration Testing: The pre and post hooks that have been added as part of the current serverless configuration, could be developed further in order to run end-to-end or integration tests.
 * Reduced CI/CD times: The deployment times as part of the pipeline could be reduced by making use of the CircleCi feature of [Caching Dependencies](https://circleci.com/docs/2.0/caching/) from the previous builds and/or parallel builds.
 Moreover, using the [sls package](https://serverless.com/framework/docs/providers/aws/cli-reference/package/) command before using the sls deploy command could further improve the deployment time, transparency and traceability.
-Other performance improvement could be realised by using different settings for the AWS DynamoDB, API Gateway and Lambda services.
+Further performance improvements could be realised by using different settings for the AWS DynamoDB, API Gateway and Lambda services.
 * Monitoring & Alerting: Additional alerts could be configured in CloudWatch based on different Lambda function metrics (ex.
 Invocations, Throttles, Duration, etc.. ).
 Moreover, these alerts as well as others from CircleCI could be sent into users through SNS or Slack notifications.
 * Security: Many features could be implemented to improve the security posture of this solution.
 For example, an API key could be configured and required as part of the API Gateway.
 Also, AWS Cognito could be integrated as part of this solution for user management.
-Another security consideration could be the handling of the CircleCI user (rotating keys, limit service access, etc..) as well as the use of complete different AWS accounts, regions for different environments.
+Another security consideration could be the handling of the CircleCI user (rotating keys, limit service access, etc..) as well as the use of different AWS accounts and regions for different environments.
 * Stable API Domain: The [serverless-domain-manager plugin](https://github.com/amplify-education/serverless-domain-manager) could be used in order to use custom domain when deploying the application with serverless.